SengerLab/RametrixPROToolbox/README.md

 Latest update: January 3, 2020

-The RametrixTM PRO Toolbox v.1.1 operates the same as v1.0 but enables calculation of positive predictive values (PPV) and negative predictive values (NPV) in addition to model accuracy, sensitivity, and specificity.
+The RametrixTM PRO Toolbox v.1.1 operates the same as v1.0 but enables calculation of positive predictive values (PPV) and negative predictive values (NPV) in addition to model accuracy, sensitivity, and specificity (called selectivity in v1.0).

 See the installation and operation instructions for v1.1 below.
 They are the same as for v1.0.